Inside: Are you looking for ways to be intentional in your everyday life? Here are 10 simple ways to bring an intentional focus to your daily life.

 This isn’t automatically a bad thing.
 After all, it’s a way of sharing stories, exploring new ideas and connecting with others.
-When we’re mindful about how and why we seek out information, it can add a lot of value to our lives.
+When we’re mindful of how and why we seek out information, it can add a lot of value to our lives.

 Of course, it can also have the reverse effect too.
-If you’ve ever gotten lost down an Internet “rabbit hole” then you know how easy it is to waste time.
-Even worse, it can lead to unhealthy comparisons, feelings of diminished self-worth, overwhelm and for some, even anxiety.
+If you’ve ever gotten lost down an Internet “rabbit hole”, then you know how easy it is to waste time.
+Even worse, it can lead to unhealthy comparisons, feelings of diminished self-worth, overwhelm and, for some, even anxiety.

 “Do things for people not because of who they are or what they do in return, but because of who you are.” ― Harold S. Kushner

 When you choose to be kind, you’re making an intentional choice about the type of person you want to be.
 If you value kindness, look for ways to be kind every day (and don’t forget that self-kindness is important, too!).
 It’s a simple step towards a happier life because I truly believe that what we project is reflected back to us.

 Perhaps the best way to be intentional every day is to do something that brings you joy.
 It’s such a powerful means of adding value to your life but it’s so often overlooked.

 Sadly, I think it’s because we’ve been conditioned to put the “hustle” before our own happiness.
 We feel like we need to be productive all the time—and we feel productive when we’re working towards a socially acceptable definition of success (usually money and material goods).

 But what about YOUR definition of success?
 Is it really about getting the most done?
 Maybe success is more about a cup of tea and a good book.